 If you’ve followed me for awhile (or ever been to my house for dinner), you might know that when it comes to entertaining, I’m all about dishes that can be prepped in advance.
-That’s one of the reasons I love this roasted squash salad.
+That’s one of the reasons I love this roasted squash salad!

-While I included a recipe below, this salad is as adaptable as they come.
+This salad is as adaptable as they come.
 Below are some of my tips and swap-out ideas, so feel free to make it your own!

-- I love delicata squash since it’s so easy to work with (plus, the skin is completely edible, meaning no peeling!), and you can learn more about roasting it here (as well as get other ideas for using the squash).
+- I love Delicata squash since it’s so easy to work with (plus, the skin is completely edible, meaning no peeling!), and you can learn more about roasting it here (as well as get other ideas for using the squash).
 However, other winter squash varieties, such as butternut, buttercup or acorn would work great in this salad.
 You’ll need to peel a squash of a similar weight and dice it into about 1 – 1 1/2-inch pieces (or buy it pre-peeled and diced) then proceed as directed.
-If you use acorn squash, you can skip the peeling step and wedge it like I’ve done here (you’ll also need to increase the cooking time by about 10-20 mintues).
+If you use acorn squash, you can skip the peeling step and wedge it like I’ve done here (you’ll also need to increase the cooking time by about 10-20 minutes).
 Also, feel free to throw some spices or herbs into the mix!
 A dash of chili powder would be a fun kick, or toss in some chopped rosemary, thyme or sage.

 - As far as the greens go, I prefer a mix with something slightly bitter, such as radicchio, arugula and/or baby mustard greens.
 However, nearly any leafy green thing will do.
 I’ve made this roasted squash salad with everything from baby spinach to arugula to thinly sliced lacinato kale leaves.